matveimug/en/docs/graphics/vector-pixel/using-images.md

 ## Icons / icon fonts

 There are other type of graphics in user interfaces than images - functional graphics or **icons** that help users better to understand or navigate the UI.
-Creating icons is a separate topic and will be covered in the illustration section.
+Creating icons is a separate topic and will be covered in the [illustration section](/en/graphics/illustration/pictography).
 But we don't always have to create all the icons by ourselves.
-Insted we can **use existing icon packs or fonts**.
+Instead we can **use existing icon packs or fonts**.
 In this section we will covers that.

 ### How to use